 Fellow food friend, author, and world traveler, Heather Christo, was diagnosed with a handful of allergies a few years ago and has since mastered traveling with food allergies.

-We’ve got major respect because, instead of having it drag her down, it’s only made her more creative in the kitchen and on the road.
+We’ve earned major respect because, instead of dragging her down, it’s only made her more creative in the kitchen and on the road.
+We asked her to share her hard-earned tips on traveling with food allergies and still eating well.

 Heather Christo On Traveling With Food Allergies